-Sauce can be a full spectrum product, but it's not guaranteed.
+Sauce can be a full-spectrum product, but it's not guaranteed.
 While it may be free of the plant's fats and waxes, the process of removing the solvent may alter some of the available compounds.
-Altering or losing compounds during extraction will technically deprive sauce of of full-spectrum status, but even sauce that isn't full spectrum will come exceptionally close to retaining all available compounds of the raw plant.
+Altering or losing compounds during extraction will technically deprive sauce of full-spectrum status, but even sauce that isn't full spectrum will come exceptionally close to retaining all available compounds of the raw plant.

 The label Live Resin Full Spectrum Extract would explicitly tell a consumer that the extract contains all of the compounds that were available at the moment of harvest.
 These extracts are considered the most flavorful and aromatic concentrates on the market.
-Live resin isn't guaranteed to be a full spectrum extract, but because they contain extracted monoterpenes usually lost during the drying period, live resin extracts will always contain a higher ratio of monoterpenes than any other extract.
+Live resin isn't guaranteed to be a full-spectrum extract, but because they contain extracted monoterpenes usually lost during the drying period, live resin extracts will always contain a higher ratio of monoterpenes than any other extract.

 Rick Simpson Oil

-The RSO extraction process is also done using room-temperature solvents, which extract all of the plant's fats and waxes.
-These are the two main reasons that RSO is not considered a full spectrum extract, under this strict interpretation of the term, though it's still an incredibly useful extract that can serve many different medicinal purposes.
+The RSO extraction process is also done using room-temperature solvents, which extracts all of the plant's fats and waxes.
+These are the two main reasons that RSO is not considered a full-spectrum extract, under this strict interpretation of the term, though it's still an incredibly useful extract that can benefit many different medical marijuana patients.